njped/advanced-to-web-notes/notes.md

         * Will cause a lot of problems for the website owner and website usersban
 * TLS --> Transport Layer Security (TLS)
 ## Docker
-* Ephemeral -- the volatile temporary storage attached to your container/images which is only present during the running lifetime of the container/images
+* Ephemeral --> the volatile temporary storage attached to your container/images which is only present during the running lifetime of the container/images
+* Continuous Integration, Continuous Deployment(CICD) --> is a method to frequently deliver apps to customers by introducing automation into the stages of app development.
 ### Docker Command Line Commands
 * docker run --> create and start up a docker container for the first time
 * docker start --> start a stopped container